-A master's degree in computer science puts you on the leading edge of technology development.
+A master's degree in Technology with a specialization in computer science puts you on the leading edge of technology development.
 Graduate computer science programs combine education in fundamental computing principles with applied design training.
 This combined conceptual and practical approach produces innovative thinkers capable of solving real-world design problems.

 WorldWideLearn.com's guide to the master's degree in computer science prepares you to take full advantage of your educational resources.
 Define your professional objectives before you apply, and use them to guide your choices throughout the program.
 The steps outlined below help you build a foundation for success in the computer science master's program.